lucacorti/lapin/docs/main.md

 end
 ```

-The `Lapin.Connection.payload_for/2` callback allows you to perform message
-payload decoding into custom data types.
-Read the `Lapin.Message.Payload`
-protocol documentation to know how to implement your decoding for your data types.

 Messages are considered to be successfully consumed if the
 `Lapin.Connection.handle_deliver/2` callback returns `:ok`.
 See the callback
 documentation for a complete list of possible values you can return to signal